 Once you’ve settled on your scope, you have the information you need to pick a platform.

-Pick a platform
+2. Pick a Platform

 While I won’t compare platforms here – because, admittedly, I’m partial to ours – I can share a few key factors to consider when selecting the right platform for your project: